 - Warm calling based on pre-class responses on quizzes or discussion boards allows some control over the variety of comments you elicit and ensures that you are calling on students that are prepared to participate.
 Some faculty had student teams sign up on Google doc to volunteer in advance to lead parts of the discussion.

-- Another effective technique is to ask a question of the students and have them send short answers through chat.
+- The chat feature allows students to send short text answers through the video conference platform.
 You can read aloud the answers that help move forward the discussion and call on certain students to elaborate their answers.
 You can also give participation credit for everyone that chats a response.

-- Some faculty devote class time to assigning students to breakout rooms to have small-group discussions.
+- Breakout rooms can be used during class time to have small group discussions.
 When the class reconvenes, the instructor calls on a group leader to report the discussion.
-Breakout groups are discussed further below.
+Breakout rooms are discussed further below.

 Here are options for when students want to ask you questions: